rebeccawilliams/oldrebeccawilliamssite/README.md

 This is a [Next.js](https://nextjs.org) site using Git as a [CMS](https://en.wikipedia.org/wiki/Content_management_system).
 It was created with [Stackbit](https://www.stackbit.com?utm_source=project-readme&utm_medium=referral&utm_campaign=user_themes) in under a minute.

-You can [create a site](https://app.stackbit.com/create?theme=https://github.com/stackbit-themes/diy-unibit&utm_source=project-readme&utm_medium=referral&utm_campaign=user_themes) just like this one, or explore some variations.
-How about a different:

 ## Develop Locally

 1. Install [Node.js and npm](https://nodejs.org/en/)